scoconno/scoconno.github.io/mind/personal2/notes.md

 ## Conclusion
 Impasse!
 I hope you have enjoyed your introduction to this topic.
 Don't be disheartened that we don't know yet what personal identity consists in.
 Physicists are still learning about the basic constituents of matter and they have been studying that since at least the time of the Presocratics over two millennia ago.
 Some questions just take many lifetimes to answer.
-Questions about what persons are and what our identity consists in could easily be one of those.
+Questions about what persons are and what our identity consists in could easily be a question that takes many more years to answer.